 The closing credits of Growing Pains were flickering across the screen, and Xena was trying to explain between fits of laughter why she thought Maggie yelling at her husband for denting a frying pan on a burglar's head was so damned funny, when the phone rang.
 Isabelle made no move to get up, which earned her a raised eyebrow from a still chuckling warrior.

 The writer shrugged.
-It's Mitch.
-I don't want to talk to him now.
+It's Lilli.
+I don't want to talk to anyone now.

 "How do you-"

 The answering machine came to life, relaying Isabelle's message that she couldn't come to the phone, and would the caller please leave name and number.
-And sure enough, it was Mitch's voice that was on the other end.
+And sure enough, it was Lilli's voice that was on the other end.
 Xena's eyes widened and then narrowed suspiciously as she stared at the writer.
-Isabelle gave her another shrug and rolled her eyes at Mitch's message.
+Isabelle gave her another shrug and rolled her eyes at Lilli's message.

 "Isa, where the hell are you?
 I called you at the office and they said you'd taken the day off.
 I tried to call you all morning.
-Call me, baby, I need to talk to you about tomorrow.
+Call me soon, we need to plan for tomorrow.
 Call me, okay?"
 There was a click, and a beep as the machine subsided.

-"How did you know it was him?"
+"How did you know it was her?"
 Xena asked.

 Isabelle barked a laugh.
-"There were five messages from him on the machine when we got back from the redwoods.
+"There were three messages from her on the machine when we got back from the Redwoods.
 Besides, who else is going to call me?
 It's not as if I have tons of friends around here.
 And mom only calls on Sundays."

-"Well, aren't you going to talk to him?"
+"Well, aren't you going to talk to her?"